Faults revealed in KiwiRail locomotives

 KiwiRail said it had carried out work to replace the brakes after initial tests showed fully loaded wagons failed stop within a specified distance.

 Mr Templeton said some problems are to be expected when introducing new rolling stock.
 The the wagons were performing well and had travelled more than 26 million kilometres, he said.

 New Zealand First transport spokesperson Brendan Horan says the problems are unacceptable.

-Next story in National: Police warn stolen radioactive tool is dangerous
+Next story in New Zealand: Police warn stolen radioactive tool is dangerous

 Copyright © 2012, Radio New Zealand